ZoomInfo

 Map Buying Groups and Decision-Makers

-Enrich your targeting with firmographics, technographics, business model data, funding status, headcount, and location.
-These data points improve campaign precision and message relevance.
+Enrich targeting with pain points, technographics, business model data, funding status, headcount, and location to improve campaign precision.

 Activate Across GTM Channels